ravishukla007/chat/README.md

 ### Get a copy of the plugin ###

-You can fork or download the plugin from GitHub, or you can install it through npm.
+You can install it through npm.

 ```js
 $ npm install rs-chat